pingcap/docs/tidb-cloud/tidb-cloud-sso-authentication.md

 ## Sign in with Google SSO

-To sign in with your Google Workspace account, take the following steps:
+To sign in with your Google account, take the following steps:

 1. Go to the TiDB Cloud [login](https://tidbcloud.com/) page.